Bargaining FAQs

 Fellows: get ready!

-After securing a historic union election victory, fellows will soon begin negotiating with NIH to make improvements to our contracts and working conditions.
+After securing a historic union election victory, fellows have begun negotiating with NIH to make improvements to our working conditions.
 While members of the Bargaining Committee (more below) will communicate our collective interests at the negotiation table, our ability to win serious, impactful changes will depend on what happens outside of those meetings in the coming weeks and months.
 The NIH administration has seen what thousands of fellows, united under a common goal can achieve.
 In order to make our voices heard and address the issues fellows care about most, each of us must make every effort to show the administration that we are serious about our bargaining demands and securing strong improvements to our contracts.

 How can we do this?